Last Updated on September 10, 2020 by Inspire Malibu

-There’s some debate about whether or not the drugs are physically addictive, though it’s been shown that users develop a tolerance.
+There’s some debate about whether or not the drugs are physically addictive, though it’s been shown that users can actually develop a tolerance.
 This means they must take more and more of the drug to experience the same effects.

-According to the National Institute on Drug Abuse, use of MDMA among teenager is down, but teenagers remain the some of the most at-risk and vulnerable populations when it comes to drug abuse and addiction.
+According to the National Institute on Drug Abuse, use of MDMA among teenagers is down, but teenagers remain the some of the most at-risk and vulnerable populations when it comes to drug abuse and addiction.

 You might also be interested in:

 Inspire Malibu is the premier Non 12 Step, drug, alcohol, and detox treatment center in Malibu California led by our board certified addiction specialists.
 Our state-of-the-art treatment program combines the latest scientific research with proven, evidence-based therapies to address both alcohol and substance abuse successfully.